MDMTseng/CxOOP/README.md

 # CxOOP
-A simple MACRO (77 lines) let you write oop with C
+A simple MACRO (77 lines) let you write oop with C easier and cleaner

 ##You Can Do:
  - Public/Private member